BenderScript/envoybigbook/cmd/original-dst/README.md

 The shell script [here](./build_docker_net_admin.sh) builds and run the docker container.

+### Socket Option SO_ORIGINAL_DST

+A small [python script](./original_destination.py) is included to demonstrate how proxies get the original IP:port from redirected connections.
+Assuming the IPTables rule below is in place, start this script as root instead of Envoy to get a deeper understanding of this socket option.

 ## IPTables

 We redirect HTTP requests to Envoy's port, in this case 4999.
 It is important to notice that in order to avoid **infinite redirection loops**, we match on non-root user IDs.
 This assumes Envoy Proxy was started by the root user, otherwise use the UID of the user that started the envoy process or container.